shrop/os-app-configs/shrop-macbookpro.md

 * Use black graphs and icons in menubar
 * Set combined the following order of items
     * Menubar Items: CPU
     * Dropdown Items: CPU, Memory, Disk Usage, Activity, Network, Battery and Sensors
-* Turn on the date/time display and set the red date icon and show time as hh:mmAM/PM
+* Turn on the date/time display and set the red date icon and show time as hh:mm AM/PM

 iTerm